Mx77u/freewoman/README.md

 ## Usage
 1. Download the .zip file from my Github Page.

-2. Unzip the .zip File
+2. Unzip the .zip file

 3. Open The freewoman Directory and navigate to the file freewoman.exe and doubleclick the file